varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 ----------------

 You can get in touch with us through many channels.
-For real time chat you can reach us on IRC trough the server irc.linpro.net on the #varnish and #varnish-hacking channels.
+For real time chat you can reach us on IRC through the server irc.linpro.net on the #varnish and #varnish-hacking channels.
-There are two mailing lists available.
-One for user questions and one for development discussions.
+There are two mailing lists available: one for user questions and one for development discussions.
 See https://www.varnish-cache.org/lists for information and signup.
 There is also a web forum on the same site.

-Now that you have a vague idea on what Varnish Cache is, let see if we can get it up and running.
+Now that you have a vague idea on what Varnish Cache is, let's see if we can get it up and running.

 ..
 XXX:The above three paragraphs are repetitive this is already handled in previous chapters.
 The only new information is Governing Board which could be moved to the introduction and the paragraphs scrapped. benc